Rivals-Workshop-Community-Projects/rivals_workshop_guide/docs/workshop_guide/art/index.md

 - **Adjusting** is finding what you should do differently in future practice.

 Expect to make a lot of big mistakes.
 Don't worry about that.
-What matters is you *recognize and understand those mistakes*, so you can avoid them in the future.
+What matters is you *recognize and understand those mistakes*, so you can do a little better next time.

 If you're practicing, but don't know how to adjust, growth will be slower.
 That is what this guide is for.